floating-ui/react-popper/README.md

     popperProps: {
-      ref, // a function that accepts the popper component as an argument style, // the styles to apply to the popper element ['data-placement'] // the placement of the Popper },
+      ref, // a function that accepts the popper component as an argument style, // the styles to apply to the popper element 'data-placement', // the placement of the Popper },
-    restProps // any other props that came through the Popper component }
+    restProps, // any other props that came through the Popper component }
   ```